 Dealing with loss is one of the hardest challenges you will face in life.
 But remember, grief is a natural process.
 Everyone reacts differently to the loss of someone close to them, and what you are feeling is unique to you.
 However, talking about it can often help make sense of your feelings and help plan for the future.
 When you are ready to talk, the complimentary Bereavement and Probate service is here for you.
 Because we understand that often those around you can be affected too, the service is also available for your family to use, should they wish to.

-Your personal bereavement journey
+Your bereavement journey

 The loss of someone close to you can be a devastating experience.
 You need time and space to come to terms with your loss, make sense of your emotions and understand the impact on your life.
 Everyone handles loss in a different way and there is no right or wrong way to grieve.
 The time it takes for you to come to terms with your loss is an entirely personal journey.
 And although there is no formula for how you feel when handling bereavement, you are likely to experience a combination of grief, guilt, helplessness, anger, emptiness and disbelief.
+Bear in mind that grief can have a big impact on the way you behave, both at home and at work.
+Your mood and performance can change and you could exhibit behaviour that's out of character and unpredictable.